Virginia “Ginny” Lee Mittelberg, 90, of Bridgman, Michigan passed away on Wednesday, November 6, 2019, at Woodland Terrace in Bridgman.

 Arrangements are being handled by Pike Funeral & Cremation Services, The Boyd Chapel, 9191 Red Arrow Highway, Bridgman, MI 49106

-To plant a tree in memory of Virginia "Ginny" Lee Mittelberg, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Virginia "Ginny" Lee Mittelberg, please visit our floral store.

 4250 Washington Avenue, St. Joseph MI 49085

 Five Pines Ministries